thomas-fossati/draft-kat/draft-bft-rats-kat.md

 Platform Attestation Key (PAK):
 : An AK used specifically for signing attestation tokens relating to the state of the platform.

+Key Attestation:
+: Evidence containing properties of the environment(s) in which the private keys are stored.
+For example, a Relying Party may want to know whether a private key is stored in a hardware security module and cannot be exported in unencrypted fashion.

 Key Attestation Key (KAK):
 : An AK used specifically for signing KATs.
 In some systems only a